If your Uncle Joe handed down his list of catfishing tips and told you that you had to fish at night to catch catfish, you’re doing it all wrong.

 Even flathead catfish can be caught in the day with a little skill and modification of your techniques.

-Night Fishing Fact and Fiction
+Night Fishing Catfish Fact and Fiction

 There’s this image people have of catfishing.